Posts Tagged ‘ferry county’

 Native-Americans Protest Treaty Rights Infringements in North Okanogan County

-Earlier this week many local Native-American tribes protested the policies of the federal government restricting their rights to cross the Canadian border.
+Earlier this week many local Native-American tribes protested the Federal government policies restricting their rights to cross the Canadian border.
 The problem had been brewing for some time.
 See High Country News.

 So I am glad to see that it was the Federal government this time that has drawn the ire of the Colville Tribes and has been accused of violating treaty rights.
 This has come to the media’s attention rather recently as Tribal members have become fed up with being harassed by U.S. Border officials as they travel to and from their ancestral homelands across the border in British Columbia.
 As someone who lives near the border myself, I have often found it frustrating to deal with border officials when I travel to Canada.
 In addition, as an attorney I often represent defendants who get caught up in border issues.
 The difference, of course, is that local Tribal members have special treaty rights to cross the border.
 Under the Jay Treaty of 1794, Native-Americans were granted the right to engage in trade and travel between the United States and Canada, which was then British Territory.
 Until 9/11 no one seemed to question the rights of Tribal members to travel to and from Canada with just their tribal ID cards.
 But now, there is pressure on the Tribal members to give up the ID cards of their own government and to use passports or state enhanced drivers licenses.
 Local tribes are now considering issuing their own passports.

 This controversy boiled over on June 1st as local Native Americans and Tribal members from Canada staged a protest in the border town of Night Hawk.
-The protest was peaceful, but the Omak-Chronicle reported that the protest involved the removal of a border fence.
+The protest was peaceful, but the Omak-Chronicle reported that it involved the removal of a border fence.
 The Border Patrol did not try to intervene as the Tribal members crossed the border and back again.
 I have to hand it to these protesters.
-That took courage to take that step.
+It took courage to take that step.
 I would have half expected the Feds to arrest some of them.
-I guess then it would have become a national story, rather than a regional story.
+But I guess then it would have become a national story, rather than just a regional story.
 I hope the Tribes pursue their rights in this respect.
-So often it is the local governments or the States that are accused of violating treaty rights.
-The Tribes are right to stand up to the Federal government too.
-The Tribes in the U.S. seem sometimes to be the favorite underdog of the federal judiciary.
+Often it is the local governments or the States that are accused of violating treaty rights, the Tribes are right to stand up to the Federal government too.
+The Tribes in the U.S. sometimes seem to be the favorite underdog of the federal judiciary.
 I can easily see the Ninth Circuit Court of Appeals approving the rights of Tribal members to set up their own border check point.
 However, unlike 10 years ago, when the Colville Confederated Tribes had money set aside for litigation, the Tribes now are suffering a budget crisis.
 This border issue is something that I will try to follow closely.

 What do you think?
 What will come of this issue?
 Is it fair to ask Native Americans to use State ID cards when they enjoy rights to sovereignty?